On Computational Poisson Geometry II: Numerical Methods: Algorithmic Complexity and Performance

-To illustrate how fast the \textsf{NumPoissonGeometry} functions can be performed, we use the data in Table \ref{table:performance} to plot the time versus the number of points in each $10^{\kappa}$-point (irregular) mesh on base $10$ \emph{log-log graphs}:
+To illustrate how fast the \textsf{NumPoissonGeometry} functions can be performed, we use the data in Table \ref{table:performance} to plot the time versus the number of points in each \ec{10^{\kappa}}--point (irregular) mesh on base $10$ \emph{log--log graphs}: